rriski/site/content/home/portfolio/prodeko-infoscreen.md

 Infoscreen is a TV screen located at Prodeko's guildroom.
 It is used to convey useful information such as upcoming events, student restaurant menus, public transportation timetables and general information to guildmembers.

 ## Technologies
 Next.js, TypeScript.
-Deployed to a server using [pm2](https://www.npmjs.com/package/pm2).
+Deployed to Azure App Services using Github Actions.
+Repository: https://github.com/Prodeko/infoscreen.

 ## Features
 - Built with [Next.js](https://nextjs.org/) + [TypeScript](https://www.typescriptlang.org/)